-It should be possible to ensure that most properties are aligned so as to accommodate solar panels 8.4.4 (ideally integrated as part of the tiles), as well as benefiting from solar gain by including larger glazed elements on the southerly aspects.
+6.4.4 It should be possible to ensure that most properties are aligned so as to accommodate solar panels (ideally integrated as part of the tiles), as well as benefiting from solar gain by including larger glazed elements on the southerly aspects.
+South-facing properties will also need to consider overheating within their design (see Policy SMNP13).